EpfeiferNutri/Phage-plasmids/tyPPing/DESCRIPTION_tyPPing.md

 # Introduction

 **tyPPing** is an R-based pipeline designed for fast and accurate P-P detection.
 It uses a curated set of protein profiles trained on well-known P-P types to find patterns of conserved signature proteins.
-If a geiven-sequence passes the threshold of these pattern (MinProteins and Composition), are fit the typical size range of the P-P types, than it is detected as a P-P with a confidence score.
+If a given sequence passes the thresholds of these patterns (MinProteins and Composition) and fits the typical size range of the corresponding P-P type, than it is reported as a P-P with a confidence score.
 This allows users to quickly identify P-Ps, making tyPPing a practical tool for large-scale P-P screening and systematic classification.

 Currently, tyPPing can detect the following P‑P types: